kerryzhu108/kerryzhu108/README.md

 💼 Just finished an awesome 8 month work term at [Moves Financial](https://movesfinancial.com/). \
 💪 I've done full-stack web and mobile development at two different companies now with a surprising amount of project mangagement for an intern.
 Frontend, backend, and project organization are my strong suits!\
 \
 I took CSC301 which I think is a smaller version of CSC454/CSC491.
 If I learned anything from that, it's that commitment >>> people who are accomplished but have little time for the course.
-I'm willing to make this course my top priority and I'm hoping my teammates are willing to put in the time as well.(Then it's easy for everyone) 🙌
+I'm willing to make this course my top priority and I'm hoping my teammates are willing to put in the time as well🙌 (then it's easy for everyone).

 Cheers~